Hans Weiss (author): Life and career

 Weiss was born in Hittisau, a remote village in Austria.
 He studied psychology, philosophy and sociology in Innsbruck and Vienna and graduated in 1976 with a PhD.
 His thesis about the horrible state of care in an Austrian psychiatric clinic caused a scandal.
 After legal disputes and an internal investigation the director of the clinic was dismissed.
 The PhD-theses led to widespread reforms in the psychiatric services in Austria.

 Hans Weiss completed his studies at the Institute for Advanced Studies in Vienna with an MA in sociology in 1978.
 In 1977 he got a four-month scholarship from the Italian Ministry of Foreign Affairs to study psychiatric services in Italy.
 In 1978–79 he went to Cambridge, England, and London with a scholarship from the British Council to study the psychiatric services in England.

 His first book Gesunde Geschäfte (Healthy Business – about the malpractices of the pharmaceutical industry), written 1981 in collaboration with three colleagues, was an immediate bestseller in the German speaking world.
 For this book he worked as a salesman for the pharmaceutical companies Bayer and Sandoz and collected thousands of highly confidential files.
 Healthy business describes in detail how pharmaceutical companies bribe doctors and use patients as guinea pigs.

 His next book Bittere Pillen (Bitter Pills – risks and benefits of the most frequently used drugs), written 1983 in cooperation with the same colleagues as his first book, was an even greater success – with more than three million copies sold.
 This comprehensive reference work is updated every three years and is up to the present day used by patients and doctors alike.

 Since then, he wrote more than twenty books, as author or co-author, fiction and non-fiction.
 His main topics are unethical practices of multinational companies (The Black Book of Corporations), tax evasion tricks of global banks and companies (Antisocial Market Economy) and especially Medicine (Corrupt Medicine, The promises of the Beauty Industry).

 Between 1982 and 1984 he directed award-winning TV-documentaries for the Austrian Broadcast Corporation ORF.

 During the spring-term of 1989 he taught methods of investigation at the Institute for Journalism and Communications (University of Vienna).

-For his often daring investigations he posed as a salesman for drug companies, as a consultant for big pharmaceutical companies, doctor, import/export-dealer, heir of a wealthy company owner, prison psychologist and patient.
+He often posed as a salesman for drug companies for his daring investigations, posing as a salesman, as a consultant for big pharmaceutical companies, doctor, import/export-dealer, heir of a wealthy company owner, prison psychologist and patient.

 Sometimes he is focussing his view on very small communities or on one person.
 For example, in the book "The People of Langenegg" (Die Leute von Langenegg), where he described life in the 1930s and 1940s in a remote Austrian peasant village.